Mirrasol/Converter-Async/README.md

 or set your own virtual environment using pip and other package managers.

-3) Don't for get to create the .env file that contains your secret keys and database settings:
+3) Don't forget to create the '.env' file that contains your secret keys and database settings:
  - Please refer to the '.env_example' file

  - Note: you can get the API_Key from the external forex API: ["Currency Data API"](https://apilayer.com/marketplace/currency_data-api)